nothub/website/posts/golang-shellscript.md

 ---

 For a recent project, I needed a portable tool for the recurring task of reading YAML data from an HTTP endpoint.
-I was dreading the idea of implementing this in bash, so I started writing the code in Go.
+I was dreading the idea of implementing this with curl in shell, so I started writing the code in Go.

 Go however is a compiled language and I do not like to check binary files into version control.
-Instead, the tool should be implemented in a single text-file that contains common (uncompiled) go code.
+Instead, I wanted the tool to be distributed in a single text-file that contains common go code.

 ## Shebang